 There are benefits to being Bionic.
 An ordinary person probably would have buckled under the pressure, but not Denise.
 After a few months, when 90% of that building where Denise worked with Mercy Housing was housing refugee families, Denise discovered that all of their kids and youth were excited about being part of the group.
 So, hand-in-hand with those Somali Bantu refugee youth, Denise created Growing Colorado Kids.
 And over that time, Denise has even helped the youth learn to work together, to assign responsibilities among one another, and GCK continues to thrive.
 Right now, she even holds down a position at the Gathering Place on top of everything that GCK demands of her.
 She is superhuman.
 It’s true.
 Denise even lined up a partnership with the Colorado Non-Profit Development Center.

 Denise Lines, Bionic Neighbor, isn’t great simply because of the amazing super-parts she has and all the incredible roles she takes on.
 It’s her dedication to community service, a life-long mission across multiple jobs and organizations.
 She espouses a philosophy of love, one that shows off her incredible and supercharged spirit: “Through social interaction social change happens, I believe that with all my heart.”
 Denise Lines is all love.
-As Growing Colorado Kids grows, and as Denise continues to give back to her neighbors, she is more than just an amazing leader for the refugees she helps, or for Mercy Housing, or the Gathering Place, she’s a bionic neighbor to each and every person in Denver.
+As Growing Colorado Kids grows (GCK turned 10 in 2018 AND they got a cow!), and as Denise continues to give back to her neighbors, she is more than just an amazing leader for the refugees she helps, or for Mercy Housing, or the Gathering Place, she’s a bionic neighbor to each and every person in Colorado.
 She’s a role model.